Headings

 # Build Steps

-When presenting you often want list bullet points to appear one by one.
-To achieve this with Deckset, put
+When presenting, you often want list items to appear one by one.
+Enable that behavior by adding this command to the top of your file:

 # Hide Slides